DimitryQm/madpacket/docs/05_mmio.md

 The goal here is not to repeat the entire project’s “semantic contract”.
 Those are already defined at a higher level.
 The goal here is to describe what changes when the backing storage is a volatile MMIO region: what kinds of volatile accesses the library emits, what width and alignment constraints it can enforce, when it performs read-modify-write sequences, where barriers are placed, and what “forbidden width” means in practice.

-This file is intentionally longer than the other docs because MMIO correctness has a particular failure mode: if the docs do not pin claims to tests, readers assume the implementation is doing “whatever the compiler feels like” and stop trusting it.
-Every section therefore ends with an explicit “Validated by …” line that points at the tests whose intent is to prevent regression in that behavior.

 Validated by tests/mmio/basic_scalar_endian.cpp, tests/mmio/barrier_placement.cpp, tests/mmio/bitfield_one_word_rmw.cpp, tests/mmio/bitfield_bus_word_le_stream.cpp, tests/mmio/bitfield_fallback_byte_window.cpp, tests/mmio_xview/native_exact_uses_scalar_width.cpp, tests/mmio_xview/non_native_path_uses_bus_words.cpp, tests/mmio_xview/bitfield_one_word_is_bus_rmw.cpp, tests/mmio_xview/bitfield_fallback_byte_window.cpp, tests/mmio_xview/barrier_placement.cpp, tests/mmio_xview/align_unchecked_no_check.cpp, tests/mmio_xview/align_assert_checks.cpp, tests/mmio_xview/align_trap_traps.cpp, tests/mmio_xview/align_assume_is_ub_contract.cpp, tests/mmio_xview/static_validate_enforce_bus_basealign.cpp, tests/mmio_xview/strict_mmio_fallback_behavior.cpp, and tests/mmio_xview/hardwidth_rejects_strict_mode_compile_fail.cpp.